cleverpush/cleverpush-developer-docs/docs/sdks/android/methods.md

 ### Non-blocking banners

+(Available from version 1.35.28)

 By default, app banners block user interaction with the app while they are visible.
 You can allow users to interact with the app while an in-app banner is displayed by enabling the non-blocking mode.

+Call this before initializing the SDK

 <!--DOCUSAURUS_CODE_TABS-->